 The Virginia Outdoors Foundation was created by the General Assembly in 1966.
 It was established in the Code of Virginia under § 10.1-1800, which states:

 The creation of VOF was among the recommendations of the 1964 Virginia Outdoor Recreation Study Commission, which also suggested the creation of a Historic Landmarks Commission, a system of scenic byways, and an enlarged state park system.
-On June 13, 1968 the first VOF easement was recorded – 102 acres in Goochland County.
+On June 13, 1968 the first VOF easement was recorded – 102 acres in Goochland County on a property used by the University of Richmond as an outdoor classroom.

-Although VOF has been in existence for nearly five decades, the vast majority of the current acreage protected by VOF easements has been achieved since 2000, when the state created the Land Preservation Tax Credit Program, one of the the strongest tax incentives for land conservation in the nation.
+Although VOF has been in existence for more than five decades, the vast majority of the current acreage protected by VOF easements has been achieved since 2000, when the state created the Land Preservation Tax Credit Program, one of the strongest tax incentives for land conservation in the nation.
 VOF’s biggest year ever was in 2006, when we protected approximately 70,000 acres.
 Our largest easement project to date—more than 11,000 acres on Carvins Cove in Roanoke and Botetourt counties—was recorded in 2008 and 2009.

 Thanks to the generosity of landowners, the strength of our partnerships, and the support of legislators, VOF will continue to fulfill its mission of preserving our shared natural and cultural resources for future generations.